Seven killed, two missing after ship hits tower in Italian port

 GENOA, Italy Seven people were killed and two were missing after a container ship crashed into a concrete control tower in the northern Italian port of Genoa, rescuers said on Wednesday.

-The tower, which was 50 metres (160 feet) high and looked much like those at airports, collapsed into the sea late on Tuesday after being struck by the vessel, the Jolly Nero.
+The tower, which was 50 meters (160 feet) high and looked much like those at airports, collapsed into the sea late on Tuesday after being struck by the vessel, the Jolly Nero.

 Among the dead were three of its officers, a coastguard statement said.
 Divers were searching for two missing people at the site and cranes were sifting through debris along the shore.